FredHutch/sas7bdat-specification/sas7bdat.rst

 Platform Differences
 ====================

-The test files referenced in ``data/sas7bdat.sources.RData`` were examined over a period of time.
+The test files referenced by ``test-files/data-file-urls.txt`` were examined over a period of time.
 Files with non-Microsoft Windows markings were only observed late into the writing of this document.
 Consequently (but not intentionally), the SAS7BDAT description above was first deduced for SAS datasets generated on the most commonly observed platform: Microsoft Windows.
 The extensions to SAS7BDAT files for **u64** and non-Intel formats was contributed a little later by Clint Cummins.